 Button/command Action

-O n Power ON.
+😃 On Power ON.

-Off Off Power OFF.
+() Off Power OFF.

-C Cycle Power cycle.
+Cycle Power cycle.
 Power cycling the outlet(s) turns the outlet(s) off and then back on.

 Reset Active Energy Resets active energy readings of selected outlets.
 Only users with the "Admin" role assigned can reset active energy readings.

-Confirm the operation when prompted.
+4. Confirm the operation on the confirmation message.

 Tip: To reset ALL active energy counters on the PX2, see PDU (on page 111).
-You can also power control an outlet or reset its active energy from Individual Outlet Pages (on page 130).
+You can also power control an outlet from Individual Outlet Pages (on page 128).

-- 4. When "multiple" outlets are involved in an outlet-switching operation, a 'Sequence running' message similar to the following displays before the outlet-switching process finishes. - It indicates how many selected outlets are NOT switched on/off or cycled yet. - If needed, click operation. \\ Cancel to stop the outlet-switching specific data, click .
-See Outlets (on page 122).
+- 5. When "multiple" outlets are involved in an outlet-switching operation, a 'Sequence running' message similar to the following displays before the outlet-switching process finishes. - It indicates how many selected outlets are NOT switched on/off or cycled yet.

+If needed, click Cancel to stop the outlet-switching operation.